bbc/psammead/packages/utilities/moment-timezone-include/README.md

 import '@bbc/moment-timezone-include/tz/America/New_York'
 ```

-This makes the specified timezone availile to moment.
-It supports all moment timezones buy replacing `America/New_York` in the example above with any moment timezone.
+This makes the specified timezone available to moment.
+It supports all moment timezones by replacing `America/New_York` in the example above with any moment timezone.
 The full list of timezones can be found [here](https://github.com/moment/moment-timezone/blob/develop/data/packed/latest.json)

 ## Contributing